tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

 I based the 3D model on the collage image I made earlier.
 Initially, I set the enemy as a large fixed-position machine, but later I thought that simplifying the enemy into a small machine floating in the sky would make the game more interesting, so I changed the plan.

-I have also integrated elements of **eyeballs** into the design of the machine, creating a sensation for players of being under scrutiny.
-This is intended to symbolize the machine as an embodiment of the **male gaze**.

 <img height="400" src="https://github.com/tomoko-tiba/Paradise_CCI_Graduation_Project2023/assets/41440180/99a930db-d0a6-4221-9781-ce59f5d37d01">

 ![image](https://github.com/tomoko-tiba/Paradise_CCI_Graduation_Project2023/assets/41440180/dc00cc2a-05ed-4b8e-8930-4c6f7cecc07f)